SAP-archive/cloud-sample-spaceflight/spaceModel.md

 #### Content

-Only the 8 planets in our solar system, plus Pluto and the Earth's Moon are represented here.
+The data is stored in file [`astrobodies.csv`](./db/src/csv/astrobodies.csv) and currently lists only the 8 planets in our solar system, plus Pluto and the Earth's Moon.

 ---